webappvicio/atmail860onAWS/README.md

 ```
 To execute the installation, it's necessary to connect to admin web server.

-:large_orange_diamond: Moderm browser don't allow anymore to connec to self-signed certificate HTTPS web sites.
+:large_orange_diamond: Modern browser don't allow anymore to connec to self-signed certificate HTTPS web sites.
 For me, it was necessary to launch Google Chrome browser on MacOS with a flag to ignore the certificates.

 ```
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ignore-certificate-errors &> /dev/null &